 Ever since Gautama Buddha recommended living mindfully about 2500 years ago, people have been trying to live mindfully.
-In spite of it being such an ancient practice, people usually find that mindfulness is hard to practice.
+In spite of it being such an ancient practice, people usually find that mindfulness is hard to practise.
 I am no exception.
 I have been practising mindfulness for a few years and have witnessed an enormous shift in the way I relate to life and the world.
-But, in spite of having been at it for a while and experienced its enormous benefits to my wellbeing firsthand, I still find mindfulness challenging.
+But, in spite of having been at it for a while and experienced its enormous benefits to my wellbeing firsthand, I still find mindfulness challenging and difficult to practise.

 So why is mindfulness so hard?